JohnJBoren/CED_APP/README.md

 # **University of Alaska Center for Economic Development**
-This repository of a collection of works from John J Boren from June 2020 to March 2021.
+This repository of a collection of works from John Boren from June 2020 to March 2021.

 ## GlideApps